isc-projects/kea/doc/sphinx/arm/agent.rst

 .. note::

-   The CA will be deprecated by a future Kea release: its function has been moved to Kea servers since release 2.7.2, see the section about migration from CA (:ref:`ctrl-channel-migration`).
+   The CA is deprecated: its function has been moved to Kea servers since release 2.7.2, see the section about migration from CA (:ref:`ctrl-channel-migration`).

 .. _agent-configuration: